Co-Curricular Club Expo

 You are welcome to bring friends and attend on a regular or casual basis.

 There is no charge for tutoring, only materials used.
-These can be charged to gold sheeted to student’s accounts.
+Materials will be gold sheeted to student’s accounts.

 Bring something for your afternoon tea!